The Amorphous Nature of Cyber Risk: GCs should look at the enterprise-wide impact of a breach, Metropolitan Corporate Counsel, June 2015

 Cybersecurity, Cyber Governance, and Cyber Insurance: What Clients Need to Know

-Nicole Joy Elmgart (Leibman) focuses her practice on counseling clients on cyber-related issues.
+Nicole Joy Elmgart (Leibman) is currently on a project with CBRE in their data privacy group where she is providing counsel on various aspects of GDPR.
+Mrs. Elmgart focuses her practice on counseling clients on cyber-related issues.
 She advises on a wide range of such of matters, including cybersecurity program development, company data security policies, cybersecurity preparedness, incident response plans, data breach coaching and response, and international privacy matters.
 She generally counsels major national and international clients on a variety of legal issues ranging from litigation strategy to corporate formation to intellectual property rights.
 Mrs. Elmgart has represented companies ranging from Fortune 500 to early growth, has served as outside general counsel to various middle-market companies and has provided individual counsel to company CEOs and founders.

 In addition, Mrs. Elmgart has developed extensive experience in the ever-growing electronic payment space, advising clients at the merchant, ISO, processor and sponsor bank levels on new developments in the law.
 Her work has included drafting and negotiating ISO Agreements, BIN Agreements and Merchant Agreements, as well as resolving disputes with the card networks, such as VISA.